 What kind of animal is a gibbon?
-Explanation of characteristics, ecology, and habitat Tropical monkeys that can be seen at the zoo
+An updated explanation of its characteristics, ecology, and habitat.
+A tropical monkey you can see at the zoo.

 Asia